JTS3/538twitteroverlap/538twitteroverlap.md

 The larger a candidate's twitter following the more isolated that following tends to be.
 538 present the data as a table which as a default is sorted by exclusive followers.
 You should really compare the two.

+![alt text](https://github.com/JTS3/asides/blob/master/sharedbytwo_exclusivefollowers_followers.png "Exclusive Followers v Followers")

-The Williamson following's isolation stands out relative to her following's size; her name is high above the OLS line.
+Williamson's following's isolation stands out relative to her following's size; her name is high above the OLS line.
 To a lesser extent we see the same kind of isolation happening with Hickenlooper, Yang, and Gabbard.
 Wezerek and Roeder note Warren's followers gregariousness; they are far below the OLS line.
 A similar thing could be said of Swalwell, did you know that 72% of Swalwell fans also follow Harris?

-![alt text](https://github.com/JTS3/asides/blob/master/sharedbytwo_exclusivefollowers_followers.png "Exclusive Followers v Followers")
+Swalwell's following is gregarious.

-Wezerek and Roeder use lift to get at the independence of following one candidate or the other.
-Below I plot log(lift) against log(followers).
+Wezerek and Roeder use lift to get at the independence of a candidate's following.
+Below, I plot log(lift) against log(followers).
 When log(lift) is zero, then lift is one and the events are independent.
 When log(lift) is below zero, then sharing a follower is less likely than if you assumed following was independent.
+When log(lift) is above zero, then sharing a follower is more likely than if you assumed independence.

 ![alt text](https://github.com/JTS3/asides/blob/master/sharedbytwo_loglift_logfollowers.png "Lift v Followers")